-The Kwara State Government did not publish its Citizens' Accountability Report for 2022.

-A Citizens' Accountability Report (CAR) is a series of graphic and tabular illustrations of the contents of the Audited Financial Statements prepared by a government agency on behalf of the government to the citizens to ensure accountability of public funds.
+CITIZENS' ACCOUNTABILITY REPORT FOR 2023 NOT AVAILABLE The Kwara State Government did not publish the Citizens' Accountability Report for 2023.A Citizens' Accountability Report (CAR) is a series of graphic and tabular illustrations of the contents of the Audited Financial Statements prepared by a government agency on behalf of the government to the citizens to ensure accountability of public funds.
 This report details the government's performance in carrying out the duties assigned to it and the utilization of funds in the coffers of the government.

-The Public Accounts Committee of Kwara State House of Assembly has commenced but not completed review of the 2022 report of the Auditor-General on the accounts of the Kwara State Government.
-The PAC has equally not completed review of the 2021 audit report.

-The role of the Public Accounts Committee in ensuring timeous review of annual audit reports cannot be overemphasized and very crucial to concluding the audit action cycle for proper accountability.
-Recommendations of the Public Accounts Committee to improve accountability in the utilization of public funds must be implemented as quickly as possible by Executive agencies.
-The PAC also has the duty to involve civil society and media actors during review of audit reports.
+PAC REVIEW OF 2023 AUDIT REPORT STARTED The Public Accounts Committee of Kwara State House of Assembly has commenced but not completed review of the 2023 report of the Auditor-General on the accounts of the Kwara State Government The role of the Public Accounts Committee in ensuring timeous review of annual audit reports cannot be over-emphasized and very crucial to concluding the audit action cycle for proper accountability.
+Recommendations of the Public Accounts Committee to improve accountability in the utilization of public funds must also be taken seriously and implemented as quickly as possible by Executive agencies.